 Fig. 3.
 Two 70% similar routes compared in Mopsi.
-One route takes a 1 kilometer shorter, off-road path.
+One route takes a 1km shorter, off-road path.
 The other route is quicker, despite the extra kilometer.

-2. USING THE GRID
+2 USING THE GRID

 Grids have been used for representing geographical data in the past.
-In [Pang et al. 2012, Zhang et al. 2011] grids are used to find patterns in taxi data.
-In [Wei et al. 2012], popular routes are constructed using the frequency information of grid cells.
-In [Zheng et al. 2010, Bao et al. 2012] the grid is used to infer stay areas, which are used to detect points of interest.
-In [Krumm and Horvitz 2006] grids are shown to be useful when attempting to predict the destination of moving vehicles.
+In Pang et al. (2013) and Zhang et al. (2011), grids are used to find patterns in taxi data.
+In Wei et al. (2012), popular routes are constructed using the frequency information of grid cells.
+In Zheng et al. (2010) and Bao et al. (2012), the grid is used to infer stay areas, which are used to detect points of interest.
+In Krumm and Horvitz (2006), grids are shown to be useful when attempting to predict the destination of moving vehicles.

-The abovementioned examples use the grids to perform frequency analysis in sub regions of a given area.
+The above-mentioned examples use the grids to perform frequency analysis in sub-regions of a given area.
 We extend the use of the grid to define a similarity measure between routes and to perform similarity-based retrieval in route databases.
-When computing similarity of routes, the grid needs to be finer than in other applications, which typically use cell sizes in the scale of 100 m - 1 km.
+When computing similarity of routes, the grid needs to be finer than in other applications, which typically use cell sizes in the scale of 100 m-1 km.

 Constructing a grid with equal cell size on the planet surface is not trivial.
-In [Bao et al. 2012], the earth surface is partitioned in the scale of 0,001 latitude \times 0,001 longitude which equals roughly 111 meters, however, the cells become smaller as they get further away from the equator.
-For our purpose we need a grid with equal size cells everywhere on planet.
-Otherwise, comparing two routes will give a different result depending on the latitude.
-Grids with equal cell sizes have been generated in [Zhang et al. 2011, Krumm and Horvitz 2006, Pang et al. 2012, Wei et al. 2012] but they all use the grid in a small region, typically in a single city.
-However, in our case the routes can be recorded anywhere on the surface of the Earth, land or water; the grid must therefore exist everywhere.
+In Bao et al. (2012), the earth surface is partitioned in the scale of 0,001 latitude × 0,001 longitude which equals roughly 111 meters; however, the cells become smaller as they get further away from the equator.
+For our purposes, we need a grid with equal size cells everywhere on planet.
+Otherwise, comparing two routes will give a different result, depending on the latitude.
+Grids with equal cell sizes have been generated in Zhang et al. (2011), Krumm and Horvitz (2006), Pang et al. (2013), and Wei et al. (2012) but they all use the grid in a small region, typically in a single city.
+However, in our case, the routes can be recorded anywhere on the surface of the Earth, land or water; the grid must therefore exist everywhere.